Sharon is a certified health coach and Mindful Life Guide. Her mission is to help others develop harmony and meaning for themselves.

 Steps to Ground, Center, and Shield

-- To Center, bring your awareness to your breath.
+- To center yourself, bring your awareness to your breath.
 Breathe in for three counts, release for six counts.
 Do this at least three times.
-When you feel comfortable, imagine your energy, or your aura, stretching out as far as you feel safe with.
+When you feel comfortable, imagine your energy, or your aura, stretching out as far as you feel safe.
 Then, when ready, pull it back to you, into your solar plexus.
 Breathe.